kernelci/tuxmake/docs/install-rpm.md

 **Note:** TuxMake requires Python 3.6 or newer.

-TuxMake provides RPM packages that have minimal dependencies, and should work on any RPM-based (Ubuntu, etc) system.
+TuxMake provides RPM packages that have minimal dependencies, and should work on any RPM-based (Fedora, etc) system.
 The instructions below were tested on Fedora 33, you may need to adapt them to your system.

 1) Create `/etc/yum.repos.d/tuxmake.repo` with the following contents: